SaadaqAbdullahi/Sahamo/README.md

 # Sahamo

-A group Messaging Mobile Application using Flutter
+A Group Messaging Mobile Application For Both iOS and Android Using Flutter

 # Technologies Used